Obituary of Jean N. Moore

 A memorial service for Jean will be held on May 15, 2021 at First Presbyterian Church, 35 State St., Brockport, NY 14420.
 An Open House with Jean's family will be held from 2 - 5 PM at the Brockport Vets Club, 222 West Avenue, Brockort, NY 14420.

-Memorials in Jean’s name can be sent to the First Presbyterian Church, 35 State Street,Brockport, NY 14420 or Seymour Library, 161 East Avenue, Brockport, NY 14420.To send flowers to the family or plant a tree in memory of Jean Moore, please visit Tribute Store
+Memorials in Jean’s name can be sent to the First Presbyterian Church, 35 State Street,Brockport, NY 14420 or Seymour Library, 161 East Avenue, Brockport, NY 14420.To plant a beautiful memorial tree in memory of Jean Moore, please visit our Tree Store

 340 West Ave Brockport, NY 14420